luiferherrera/coding-challenge-MachEight/README.md

 The project was made in python using The Python Standard Library.

-To open the project run Main.py and use the console The Main_test.py file contains unit test made to the program using unittest
+To open the project run Main.py and use the console.
+The Main_test.py file contains unit test made to the program using unittest

 ## Project